DomHarris/TankShift/readme.md

 - Install LeanPool from the Unity Asset Store: https://assetstore.unity.com/packages/tools/utilities/lean-pool-35666

 ## How to use
 Poke around.
 Break things.
 Try adding some extra functionality or doing some level design. **Break things**.
-Ask me questions - [Email me](mailto:dom@wayfarer-games.com) or shoot me a message on [Discord](https://discord.com/) - my username is theChief#0001 and I'm usually happy to answer any questions you've got.
+Ask me questions - [Email me](mailto:dom@wayfarer-games.com) or shoot me a message on [Discord](https://discord.com/) - my username is _theChief and I'm usually happy to answer any questions you've got.

 ## Credits
 - Major thanks to Sebastian Lague, this project uses a heavily modified version of his character controller tutorial, which you can find here: https://www.youtube.com/playlist?list=PLFt_AvWsXl0f0hqURlhyIoAabKPgRsqjz